ercanon/Conduct-Codex/README.md

 Drag and drop an element to a new position to reorder it, or drop it inside the *bin button* at the bottom of the screen to delete it.

 ### Gist
-Download the data file using the *Export data file* option and upload it to [GitHub Gist](https://gist.github.com).
+Download the data file using the *Export data file* option and upload it publicly to [GitHub Gist](https://gist.github.com).
 After *#gistID=*, insert the Gist ID found at the end of the Gist URL to load the data.
 Share the resulting URL to activate *Viewer Mode*.

 ### Viewer Mode